The Future of Artificial Intelligence and the Mathematical and Physical Sciences (AI+MPS): Domain-Specific Opportunities

 \section{Domain-Specific Opportunities}

 \glsresetall

 Innovation comes not from the mere use of AI tools, but from the scientific work that AI enables, which could not have been done before, or at least not done as easily.
 As discussed in \Sec{sec:facilitating}, a key benefit of facilitating connections and collaborations between AI+MPS researchers is the opportunity for cross-pollination and transferable learning across disciplines.
 At the same time, it is important to \textbf{recognize and engage the specific methods, culture, and drivers for each MPS domain}, which affects the potential integration and impact of AI in the research process.
 In this section, we summarize how AI is advancing (and is advanced by) each of the MPS domains and highlight future research opportunities in each area.
+While the discussion below takes a primarily optimistic perspective, we anticipate that substantial original research will be needed to overcome the challenges of integrating AI into each MPS domain.